wolfie00/med-tagger/README.md

 ## Summary

 A basic multi-label image classification model.
 Uses an encoder and a classification head.
 The classification threshold is also tuned using the validation data.
 The metric used for evaluation is the F1 score averaged over the test instances ('samples' averaging) based on the [ImageCLEFmedical 2022 Caption](https://www.imageclef.org/2022/medical/caption).
-You can change based on your preferences.
+You can change this based on your preferences.

 ## Dependencies